 This is my friend and bike advocate Janel, who is dressed tweed-style for a film featuring her performance group The Bay Area Derailleurs.

+She usually doesn't wear a fake mustache.
 San Francisco Tweed is an increasingly popular bike ride for those who prefer a more casual, sophisticated, and well-mannered ride through the city.

 Until I receive my Globe bike, I'll continue to regularly post photos of some of my favorite pedal-powered vehicles that I've seen in San Francisco, at Burning Man, or wherever my travels have taken me.